 next dev --turbo.

 Turbopack is built on a new incremental architecture for the fastest possible development experience.
-On large applications, it shows updates 10x faster than Vite and 700x faster than Webpack.
-On even larger applications, the difference is greater—often 20x faster than Vite.
+On large applications, it shows updates 700x faster than Webpack.

 Turbopack only bundles the minimum assets required in development, so startup time is extremely fast.
-On an application with 3,000 modules, Turbopack takes 1.8 seconds to boot up, while Vite takes 11.4 seconds.
+On an application with 5,000 modules, Turbopack takes 4 seconds to boot up, while Vite (with SWC) takes 16.6 seconds.

 To learn more, read the docs on how Turbopack bundles and view the benchmarks.